We are open 9.30am – 5.00pm everyday!

 Working for Lincolnshire Wildlife Park is a unique career available nowhere else in Europe.
 Working closely with nearly 2000 parrots is a unique experience.
 Taking a part in the rehabilitation work and being involved with leading edge research programs are just some of the things we can offer.

-Job Vacancy
+Job Vacancies

-Rate of pay: £17,600 – £23,000
+Rate of pay: National Living Wage

 What is involved?

 Working in ARRC will involve all aspects of animal keeping and husbandry, within mainly a Parrot collective.
 This specialist environment within the park provides care and protection to the animals within our sanctuary.
 Working with animals can be very physically demanding and will involve a high volume of cleanliness & manual labour when clearing, re-bedding and maintaining cages and incubation units.
 You will be expected to perform health and safety checks, maintain a high level of hygiene, provide enrichment and nutrition to the animals & work as part of a team.
-Low level veterinary-focussed training will be provided, including the use of ZIMS and data recording.

 What is expected of you?